Your Big Family Renovation

-Your Big Family Renovation is an American reality series that began airing on HGTV, on March 3, 2015.
-It is hosted by Brandon and Jen Hatmaker, and centers upon them showing homes which have potential to large and growing families.
-The Hatmakers after the family decides on their home work with their contractors on fixing up and revitalizing the homes.
+Your Big Family Renovation is an American reality television series that debuted on HGTV, on March 3, 2015, and aired for two seasons.
+It was hosted by Brandon and Jen Hatmaker before their 2020 divorce, and centered upon them showing homes which have potential to large and growing families.
+The Hatmakers, after the family decided on their home, worked with their contractors on fixing and revitalizing the homes.

 Original series

 In June, 2014, one of Hatmaker's blog posts went viral when she ranted, humorously, about the burnout many parents experience at the end of the school year.
-NBC's Today Show interviewed Hatmaker in a segment where she joked "we all care about our kids, we all care about education, but honestly, somewhere around end of April, early May, we’re kind of over it.”
+NBC's The Today Show interviewed Hatmaker in a segment where she joked "we all care about our kids, we all care about education, but honestly, somewhere around end of April, early May, we’re kind of over it.”
 After the interview was broadcast, HGTV contacted Hatmaker to discuss a possible series featuring her family.

 Hatmaker discussed her family's religious lifestyle with the channel.
 HGTV did not have an objection; their family fit a "quirky wholesome category" that had found success with Duck Dynasty and 19 Kids and Counting.
 The Hatmakers starred in the 8-episode series in the summer of 2014.
 Hatmaker discussed the positive impact of being in a reality series on her blog.
 She called her family dynamics "wobbly" prior to filming due to the strains of the travel her career demanded and praised the experience of "working side-by-side together all day, every day."